 In the era of Big Data, Industry 4.0 and AI, multivariate anlaysis is an essential tool for manufacturers engaged in analytics projects.
-This 2-day course provides comprehensive training on how to effectively extract actionable insights from available historical data, including how to efficiently visualize and identify the independent driving forces affecting process performance.
+This 2- or 3-day course provides comprehensive training on how to effectively extract actionable insights from available historical data, including how to efficiently visualize and identify the independent driving forces affecting process performance.
 Workshops using real industrial data, executed on desktop MVA software, will provide practical experience to strengthen your Big Data analytics skillset.

 Location: ProSensus Headquarters – Burlington, Ontario, Canada